kean/articles/2021-01-31-introducing-pulse.markdown

 On iOS, there is this friction when it comes to debugging apps.
 You can't inspect anything that happens behind the scenes unless you use special tools.
 You can't even see network requests.

 There are tools that can help: [Wireshark](https://www.wireshark.org), [Proxyman](https://proxyman.io), [Charles](http://charlesproxy.com), etc. These are all phenomenal tools, but they are all kind of complicated.
 For example, to start using Proxyman you need to [install a root certificate](https://proxyman.io/blog/2019/06/How-I-use-Proxyman-to-see-HTTP-requests-responses-on-my-iPhone.html) on your iPhone.
 It basically performs a MITM attack to see your encrypted traffic.
 [Charles](http://charlesproxy.com) is closer to what I want.
-It has an iOS app that works by creating a local VPN tunnel.
-But you can't inject IP packets into network interfaces on iOS, these APIs require privileged access.
-My understanding is that is has a TCP/IP stack re-implemented inside.
+My understanding is that it does it by using Packet Tunnel Provider with a custom HTTP proxy.

-*Update*: Proxyman released a [Proxyman iOS Beta](https://twitter.com/proxyman_app/status/1357314980471656450?s=20) right after this post, a great Charles alternative.
+*Update: Proxyman released a [Proxyman iOS Beta](https://twitter.com/proxyman_app/status/1357314980471656450?s=20) right after this post, a great Charles alternative.*

 What I wished iOS had is a simple analog of [Safari Web Inspector](https://developer.apple.com/safari/tools/).
 So I built just that.
 It also turned out to be a macOS app thanks to SwiftUI.